 The U.S. Virgin Islands continues to experience negative net migration, completing 2020 with an estimated population of 106,290.
-Total residents have declined by approximately 1.9% over the last decade.
-Total nonfarm employment was 35,234 as of February 2023, essentially flat to a year earlier and still below highs in 2014.
-The unemployment rate was 4.2% as of December 2022, the lowest in two decades.
+The number of total residents has declined by approximately 1.9% over the last decade.
+Total non-farm employment has been relatively stable, at approximately 35,500 as of October 2023, but still lower than highs in 2014.
+The unemployment rate was 3.3% as of October 2023, the lowest rate in two decades.
 The local economy remains narrow, with tourism and related industries accounting for roughly 80% of annual economic activity.
-Total visitors to the island declined by 58.7% in 2020 to 856,147 as a result of the COVID-19 pandemic.
-The number of visitors to the USVI improved in 2021 but is still far below pre-COVID-19 levels.
-Average hotel occupancy approximated 56.6% as of February 2022.
+The number of total visitors to the island declined by 58.7% in 2020 to 856,147 as a result of the COVID-19 pandemic.
+The number of visitors to the USVI improved in 2021, but is still considerably lower than pre-COVID-19 levels.
+Calendar-year-to-date as of September 2023 shows 595,768 visitors, which is 5.5% lower than a year earlier.
+Average hotel occupancy was approximately 61.2% as of July 2023.

 Weaker tourism trends have negatively impacted economic activity, as nominal GDP has contracted by an aggregate 13.2% over the last five years.
-Per capita personal income approximated \$25,497 in 2019, representing just 45.4% of the national average.
+Per capita personal income was approximately \$25,497 in 2019, representing 45.4% of the national average.
 The economy has been additionally impacted by the closure of the Hovensa petroleum refinery in 2012.
 The refinery was previously the largest employer and taxpayer on the islands; the closure resulted in the loss of roughly 2,000 jobs.
-The USVI labor force totaled 39,709 as of January 31, 2022, which is up 2.9% from the same period in 2021.
-The USVI unemployment rate stood at approximately 8.2% as of January 31, 2022.
+The USVI labor force totaled 39,709 as of January 31, 2022, an increase of 2.9% from the same period in 2021.

 The USVI maintains elevated fixed costs, with net tax supported debt of \$2.006 billion.
-Debt-per-capita approximates \$18,752, which is well above the 50-state median of \$1,068.
-Net tax-supported debt additionally represents 52.8% of GDP, which is also well above the 50state median and second highest among the territories after Puerto Rico.
-The government employees' retirement system also has a very large unfunded liability, which has been exacerbated by the government's deferral of its statutorilyrequired contributions.
-As of September 30, 2019, the pension system had a funded ratio of 16%; the system's actuaries project the system will exhaust its assets in fiscal year 2024.
-In 2022, the USVI refinanced part of its outstanding debt in an effort to not just take advantage of lower rates, but provide a new waterfall of revenues that can be dedicated to its pension system.
-This additional revenue source should help stabilize the pension fund, however it remains to be seen how materially pension metrics will improve.
+Debt-per-capita is approximately \$18,752, which is considerably higher than the 50-state median of \$1,068.
+Net tax-supported debt additionally represents 52.8% of GDP, which is also considerably higher than the 50-state median and is the second-highest among the territories, following Puerto Rico, The government employees' retirement system also has a very large unfunded liability, which has been exacerbated by the government's deferral of its statutorily-required contributions.
+As of September 30, 2020, the pension system had a funded ratio of 11%; the system's actuaries project the system will exhaust its assets in fiscal year 2024.
+In 2022, the USVI refinanced part of its outstanding debt in an effort both to benefit from lower rates and to provide a new windfall of revenues dedicated to its pension system.
+This additional revenue source is expected to help stabilize the pension fund; however, it remains to be seen how materially pension metrics will improve.

 The USVI has struggled to provide audited financial statements in a timely manner.
-The territory has still not disclosed audited financials since fiscal year 2019.
+The territory has still not disclosed audited financials since fiscal year 2020.